A Marstrand type slicing theorem for subsets of $\mathbb{Z}^2 \subset \mathbb{R}^2$ with the mass dimension

 \section{Mass dimensions of specific sets and their slices.}

 \begin{enumerate}

-\item We first give a trivial example illustrating that the statement of \cref{thm:strongerslicing} would not hold if the parameters $u,v$ were interchanged, i.e. one can construct a set $E$ so that for a fixed $u$, for every $v>0$, the tubes $t_{u,v}$ have dimension greater than $dim(E)-1$.
-Simply consider the line $y=mx$ for any $m>0$, in the first quadrant, and put points at intervals of length 1 on this line.
+\item We first give a trivial example illustrating that the statement of \cref{thm:strongerslicing} would not hold if the parameters $u,v$ were interchanged, i.e. one can construct a set $E$ so that for a fixed $u$, for every $v>0$, the tubes $t_{u,v}$ have dimension greater than $\overline{D}(E)-1$.
+Simply consider the line $y=ux$ for any $u>0$, in the first quadrant, and put points at intervals of length 1 on this line.
 This is clearly a set of mass dimension one.
-Moreover every tube that is parametrized by $(-\frac{1}{u},v)$ where $v$ lies in the interval $[0,1)$ also intersects every point on this line, and thus also has mass dimension exactly 1.
+Moreover, every tube $t_{(-\frac{1}{u},v)}$ \ , where $v$ lies in the interval $[0,1)$ also intersects every point on this line, and thus also has mass dimension exactly 1.

-\item We give a second more nontrivial example illustrating that \cref{thm:strongerslicing} would not hold if the parameters $u,v$ were interchanged in the statement of the theorem.
+\item We give a second less trivial example illustrating that \cref{thm:strongerslicing} would not hold if the parameters $u,v$ were interchanged in the statement of the theorem.
 Without loss of generality, consider $u=\infty$, that is, all the horizontal tubes of width 1.
-Consider the set $E:=\{(m^{2},n)| m\in \Z_+, 0\leq n\leq m \}$.
+Consider the set $E:=\{(m^{2},n)| m\in \Z_+, 0< n\leq m \}$.
 Thus inside a square box with one side of length $N^{2}$ along the $x-$axis, there are $1+2+...+N=\frac{N(N+1)}{2}$ many points belonging to the set $E$.
-Thus the mass dimension of the set is given by:
+It is not hard to see that the mass dimension of the set is given by:

 Each horizontal tube is initially empty, but then contains a point for every square value of the $x-$coordinate, for every sufficiently large square.
+This is the number of points in the intersection of the tube with the square $[0,N]^{2}$.
 Thus for sufficiently large $N$, there are effectively $\sqrt{N}$ many points in each tube, and thus each tube has mass dimension $1/2$, and thus each of these tubes is an exceptional tube.